badoge/soundboard/README.md

 ## Contributing
-The best way to contribute is by sending me a twitch clip of the line on [discord](https://discord.gg/AEH2wrF8Vc)
+The easiest and best way to contribute is by posting a twitch clip on [discord](https://discord.gg/AEH2wrF8Vc)